Daniel57910/CV/README.md

  - Developed software to allocate loyalty points to Caesar's customers in US sports betting markets
  - Upgraded deployment tooling so deployments can be completed from environment data centre to reduce latency and increase performance
  - On call software engineer in DevOps team & code reviewer
- - Production experience with python, sql, ansible, jenkins, AWS, terraform, TCL & docker
+ - Production experience with Python, SQL, Ansible, Jenkins, AWS, Terraform, TCL & Docker

 **Daniel Miller Inc. Limited** (April 2016 - October 2017)
-*CEO*
+*Contractor*
  - High level of professionalism reflected by 100% Upwork client satisfaction score.
  - Developed initial copy & concepts for AI consultancy Matter AI.
  - Hired and trained employee to satisfy demand for services.